Death toll in Russian strike on Ukrainian building up to 35 – KION546

 — Russian forces struck the city of Zaporizhzhia, damaging industrial infrastructure and wounding three people, two of them children, the regional administration said.

-— Russian and Belarusian air force launched a joint exercise in Belarus that will run through Feb.
+— The Russian and Belarusian air forces launched a joint exercise in Belarus that will run through Feb.
 1, the Belarusian Defense Ministry said.
 Russia has sent its warplanes to Belarus for the drills.

-— Air defenses shot down a drone over the bay of the port of Sevastopol in Crimea early Monday, said Sevastopol head Mikhail Razvozhayev.
+— Air defenses shot down a drone over the bay of the port of Sevastopol in Crimea, Sevastopol head Mikhail Razvozhayev said.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine